 Dr. Mark Evered

 Dr. Evered was born in Hamilton, Ontario.
-He and his wife Maureen have three daughters and four grandchildren.
+He and his wife Maureen have three daughters and six grandchildren.
 He holds a B.Sc. degree in biology from McMaster University (1972) and a Ph.D. degree in physiology from the University of Western Ontario (1975).
 After two years of postdoctoral research at Cambridge University as a Fellow of the Canadian Medical Research Council, he accepted a faculty position in the Department of Physiology at UWO.

 Dr. Evered has won a number of teaching awards, including the University of Saskatchewan Master Teacher Award in 1995.
 He has extensive experience in curriculum development, program implementation and oversight, faculty recruitment and career development, and the establishment of programs for students of Aboriginal ancestry.
 He was also involved in the development of the Saskatchewan Health Sciences Network, a partnership between the university, regional health authorities, and the provincial government departments of Health and of Learning.

-His research interests include neuroscience, cardiovascular and body fluid regulation, and the physiological controls of thirst and salt appetite.
+His research interests include neuroscience, cardiovascular physiology and body fluid regulation, especially the physiological controls of thirst and salt appetite.
 His research has been supported by various provincial, national, and international granting agencies, and has been reported in national and international journals, including Science and Nature.
 He has supervised, co-supervised, and served on the advisory and examination committees of a number of M.Sc. and Ph.D. students, been an invited speaker at universities and conferences internationally, and spent the 1992/93 academic year in Melbourne, Australia as a Medical Research Council Visiting Scientist at the Howard Florey Research Institute.